Clinical Psychologist & Counselling Psychologist

 As humans, none of us are perfect.
 We all have strengths and challenges.
 When considering making an appointment with a psychologist, it’s common to have feelings of apprehension and uncertainty.
 Lots of questions might run through your mind.
 Am I crazy?
 Am I broken?
 Do I need this?
 Seeking psychology is never, ever a declaration of failure.
 It is a recognition of an inner desire to hope for something more – because we all have the capacity to improve.

-Zach is a Clinical & Counselling Psychology Registrar and works Mondays, Wednesdays, Thursdays, Fridays and is currently not taking new clients.
+Zach is a Clinical Psychologist & Counselling Psychologist & works Mondays, Wednesdays & Thursdays.
+He is currently not taking new clients.
 Zach’s mission is to provide a warm, safe, and empathic space for his clients to consider and explore positive and values-driven change.

 - Loss, grief, and bereavement

 - Coping with changes in mood and adjustment to difficult life circumstances